-What are some common terms and industry jargon?
+What are some common terms, industry jargon and abbreviations?

 Common Chainmaille Definitions and Abbreviations